tamberg/zephyr-workshop/README.md

 > * Open Source - Available through the Apache 2.0 open source license.
 Free to use in commercial and non-commercial solutions.
 > * Product Ready - Long term support (LTS) with security updates.
 Auditable code base developed with a goal of safety certifications.
 > * Connected - Supports Bluetooth® Low Energy, Wi-Fi*, 802.15.4.
 Supports standards like 6LoWPAN, CoAP, IPv4, IPv6, Ethernet, USB, CAN and Thread.

 https://zephyrproject.org/

+> The Zephyr OS is based on a small-footprint kernel designed for use on resource-constrained and embedded systems: from simple embedded environmental sensors and LED wearables to sophisticated embedded controllers, smart watches, and IoT wireless applications.

 https://docs.zephyrproject.org/latest/introduction/index.html